Home Improvement

 What should be included in a fencing agreement?

 If you’re planning to do any boundary fencing work you will need a fencing agreement between you and your neighbour.
-A fencing agreement should include each neighbours name and addresses, location and type of fence and who’s paying for the fence and the fencing work.
+A fencing agreement should include each neighbour’s name and address, location and type of fence and who’s paying for the fence and the fencing work.

 Download a Standard or Urgent Fencing Notice (PDF) from here.